 It is easy to differentiate a traditional web application from a Progressive Web Application when you know the core features of the PWA.
 To start off, for a web application to be considered a PWA, it needs to have these core features:

 1. Access to Mobile APIs

 Traditional web applications run in some form of isolation, in the browser.
 Hence, they are not allowed access to the devices’ APIs.
 Progressive Web Applications, on the other hand, have access to some of the device’s core functionalities.
-Hence, such apps are not isolated anymore from the rest of the device making them more actionable.
+Hence, such apps are no longer isolated from the rest of the device, making them more actionable.

-A web application with access to functionalities such as the Camera, GPS, Bluetooth makes it possible to solve more (tougher) problems through web applications.
+A web application with access to functionalities such as the camera, GPS, and bluetooth makes it possible to solve more (tougher) problems through web applications.